 - Preheat oven to: 375° F.

 - Clean chicken joints thoroughly.
 Pat dry.
 Arrange joints in a single layer in roasting pan.
 Grind fresh black pepper lightly over the top of chicken.
-Scatter the crumbs over the chicken so that they form a skin.
+Scatter the Panko over the chicken.
 Bake chicken uncovered for 30 minutes or until the crumbs have formed a crust.

 - While chicken is baking, mix defrosted concentrate with water, brown sugar and oregano.
 Pour over chicken.
 (Reserve one cup of orange mixture if you have vegetarians at your table.
-You will need it to glaze veggie chicken/ tofu.)
+You will need it to glaze the tofu.)

 - Bake chicken 45 minutes longer basting every 15 minutes.
-Arrange orange slices (whole or halved)on the chicken and continue basting until oranges are glazed.
+Arrange orange slices (whole or halved) on the chicken and continue basting until oranges are glazed.
 This should take another 20 minutes.
+Serve hot with rice, quinoa or Israeli Couscous to soak up the sauce.